blackle/quecey-voip/readme.md

 Go to `file -> add account` and fill in the following details:

 ```
-ID (URI) = sip:incoming@localhost
+ID (URI) = sip:test
-Registrar (URI) = sip:localhost
-Auth username = incoming
-password = 123456
 ```

-After creating the account, it should list itself as "registered."
-If not, make sure that asterisk is running.
+After creating the account, it should list itself as "doesn't register."

 Next, add a "buddy" by right clicking on the account.
-Set its URI to `sip:1@localhost`
+Set its URI to `sip:localhost:5061`

 Right click on the buddy to start the audio call.
 You should hear a list of tones in order.
+Type "1234" into the keypad after the tones to hear "password correct."